 About

-Stephanie is passionate about helping people deepen their relationships, reconnect to themselves, and navigate the complexities of love, loss, and life transitions.
-She specializes in working with couples, individuals and families around communication challenges, emotional disconnection, low self-esteem, and boundary-setting.
+Stephanie is passionate about helping people deepen their relationships, reconnect with themselves, and navigate the complexities of love, loss, and life transitions.
+She specializes in working with couples, individuals, and families on communication challenges, emotional disconnection, low self-esteem, anxiety, and boundary-setting.

-Her therapeutic style is warm, grounded, and interactive.
+Her therapeutic style is warm, grounded, direct, and collaborative.
 Stephanie draws from Emotionally Focused Therapy (EFT), the Gottman Method, strengths-based therapy, and mindfulness-based approaches.
-She brings a strong relational lens to her work and tailors her approach to meet each client's unique needs.
+She brings a strong relational lens to her work and tailors her approach to meet each client’s unique needs.

-Stephanie holds a Bachelor’s in Psychology from Loyola Marymount University and Master’s in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
-She offers both virtual and in-person sessions in Santa Monica, CA.
+Stephanie holds a Bachelor’s degree in Psychology from Loyola Marymount University and a Master’s degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
+She offers both virtual and in-person sessions in Pasadena, CA.

 I strive to empower others to be the best version of themselves while remaining true to who they are.